 What illnesses may be caused by PFAS exposure on military bases?

-PFAS toxicity is assessed in parts per trillion and can be given in very low doses.
+PFAS toxicity is assessed in parts per trillion and can be harmful even in very low doses.
 However, the effects of toxic exposure may not be immediately apparent.
 It may take weeks, months, years, or even decades for someone who has been exposed to a hazardous substance to develop symptoms.

-If you were stationed at Hurlburt Field Air Force Base, the following are the health issues that PFAS exposure may cause, as well as the diagnosis that would qualify you to file a toxic exposure claim:
+If you were stationed at Hurlburt Field Air Force Base, the following are the health issues that qualify you to file a toxic exposure claim:

-Those stationed at Hurlburt Field Air Force Base who are suffering from one of the above-mentioned diseases caused by PFAS exposure are encouraged to contact our law firm, as we have extensive expertise in helping toxic exposure victims achieve the compensation they deserve.
-We also recommend that you contact our legal team if you were pregnant during your time at this military installation and your baby was born with health problems.
-You may be entitled to file a claim on behalf of your child as well.
+Those stationed at Hurlburt Field Air Force Base who are suffering from one of the above-mentioned diseases caused by PFAS exposure are encouraged to contact our law firm, as we have extensive expertise in helping toxic exposure victims receive the compensation they deserve.